tylerwalt902/gatsby-v2-starter-lumen/src/pages/articles/2015-12-13--episode-722/index.md

 tags:
   - "One Piece"
   - "Subbed"
 description: "A Blade of Tenacity!
-The Gamma Knife Counterattack!""
+The Gamma Knife Counterattack!"
 ---

 **A Blade of Tenacity!
 The Gamma Knife Counterattack!"**